parsegon/math-css/README.md

 * Special math symbols without looking up the unicode.

 **What isn't Math CSS made for?**
 * While an all-CSS solution is nice, there are limits.
 MathCSS will not be able to scale as easily.
+Stay tuned for added power with http://mathex.io (still in alpha), however.

 ## Usage